Repertoire and Turnaround times (last updated 14 Jul 2015)

-Please note that results from specimens that require decalcification will take longer than the stated turnaround times above.
+Please note that results from specimens that require decalcification will take longer than the stated turnaround times below.
 Special methods are required to ensure optimal results from these specimens.
 The delay will depend on the type of sample sent.

 Please note the Histology department does not offer specialised testing on the following:

 |Additional Information||Turnaround Time (from receipt to report issue)||Request form type|

 |Biopsy||60ml formalin container (yellow top)||Do not 'fridge.
 Check expiry date for use.
 Return containers to laboratory if expiry date has passed.||7 days||Histology|

 |Large specimens||Specimen container of suitable size containing formalin.||Do not 'fridge||10 days||Histology|